 - Easy To Use: Just insert the stopper into the bottle and press the lever down...

-- Wildly Used: Suitable for all Regular red and white wine bottles, not for...
+- Versatile: Suitable for nearly all 750ml red and white wine bottles, Not for...

 Whether you prefer to stick with a cork and refrigerator, or you believe the concept behind wine savers and want to try out a vacuum seal product, you’ll want to give all of these products a try.
 Your experiment determining when does wine go bad will be worth your time.
 None of them are overly expensive, and if you find one that works for you the benefits will be long-lasting.
 Even if you decide nothing works better than a good old-fashion cork, you’ll be able to discuss how does wine go bad intelligently when it inevitably comes up in the future.